 So I will admit- the salt improves over time.
 It mellows, gets a bit smokier, and the taste keeps getting better and better.

 I made these adorable labels that you can print off and add to your jars.
 You can print them on sticky label paper, but you will need to cut them.
-A paper trimmer makes the job quick and easy.
+A paper trimmer makes the job even quicker and easier.

 I printed mine on card stock and used a glue stick to slap them on the front of a 500ml (2 cups) mason jar.
 A bit of craft paper added to the lid and a twist of twine add a nice touch.